Projects under Planning/Tendering

 SMC’s present head quarter building built in year 1644 is a heritage structure situated on a very narrow and busy road at Muglisara, near Chowk Bazar, which results in a very heavy traffic during office hours.
 Due to limited available working space in the existing building, presently various important departments are situated at other places outside main office building.

 SMC has decided to construct new high rise office building in the open plot of 22,100 sq.mt. area at old district/sub-jail at Ring Road, allotted by Government of Gujarat for the said purpose.
 Proposed new office building will accommodate all administrative and engineering departments as well as members of elected wing of SMC incorporating future growth in staff & elected members.
 Proposed building is envisaged as a high rise structure with unique design features and environmental friendly green building design principles.
-Architect for all the consultancy work from concept to completion stage for this project is already engaged by SMC and currently at the final concept design stage.
+The site for the proposed office building is under selection process.

 3. Surat Railway Station - Proposed Redevelopment - MMTH Project